Voltaire: Exile in England

 In England, Voltaire lived largely in Wandsworth, with acquaintances including Everard Fawkener, an English merchant whom he had met in Paris.
 In late 1726, he lived for a year in rented rooms on Durham Court, near today's John Adam Street, south of the Strand, in a house belonging to the former secretary of Lord Bolingbroke, which gave Voltaire an ideal location in the centre of the capital.
 From December 1727 to June 1728 he lodged above The White Peruke, a French barber/wig maker shop at 10 Maiden Lane, Covent Garden, now commemorated by a green plaque, to be nearer to his British publisher, Peter Vaillant, a Huguenot printer and bookseller.
 The Huguenot printing community located in this area had numerous French émigrés and a French church at the Savoy, making Voltaire feel at home.
+Voltaire took on a Quaker, Edward Higginson, as an English tutor.
+Voltaire's affinity for and familiarity with the Quakers was a major factor in the development of the stock figure of the "Good Quaker" as a paragon of virtue in the literature of the French Enlightenment.

 Voltaire circulated throughout English high society, meeting Alexander Pope, John Gay, Jonathan Swift, Lady Mary Wortley Montagu, Sarah, Duchess of Marlborough, and many other members of the nobility and royalty.
 Voltaire's exile in England greatly influenced his thinking.
 He was intrigued by Britain's constitutional monarchy in contrast to French absolutism and by the country's greater freedom of speech and religion.
 He was influenced by the writers of the time and developed an interest in English literature, especially Shakespeare, who was still little known in continental Europe.
 Despite pointing out Shakespeare's deviations from neoclassical standards, Voltaire saw him as an example for French drama, which, though more polished, lacked on-stage action.
 Later, as Shakespeare's influence began growing in France, Voltaire tried to set a contrary example with his own plays, decrying what he considered Shakespeare's barbarities.